-Customer retention is a measure of customer loyalty, and refers to how well a brand or company is able to keep its customers returning over time.
-High customer retention rates mean that a majority of your customers are repeatedly choosing to purchase your products or services, staying on a circular journey known as the customer loyalty loop.
+Customer retention is a measure of customer loyalty and refers to how well a brand or company can keep its customers returning over time.
+High customer retention rates mean that a majority of your customers are repeatedly choosing to purchase your products or services, deepening their relationship with your brand as they climb the customer loyalty ladder.

-Retaining customers may mean convincing them not to defect to a competitor, or keeping them engaged with your brand, product or service to prevent lapse and churn.
-There are a variety of customer retention tactics and strategies that businesses use to encourage customers to return, including customer relationship management, customer loyalty programs, loyalty offers and rewards.
-Some companies even employ Customer Success teams that align the goals of the business with those of the customer to build mutually beneficial relationships.
+Retaining customers may mean convincing them not to defect to a competitor or keeping them engaged with your brand, product, or service to prevent lapse and churn.
+Businesses use a variety of customer retention tactics and strategies to encourage customers to return, including customer relationship management, customer loyalty programs, loyalty offers, and rewards.

 Historically speaking, companies have often undervalued customer retention’s importance, instead concentrating on customer acquisition in an effort to demonstrate growth to their stakeholders.
 Research has shown that 44% of companies make acquisition the priority, while only 18% focus on retention.

-However, these numbers may soon change as more brands and marketers recognize how critical customer retention is to both revenue gains and long-term business success.
-Existing customers have a 70% likelihood of making a purchase (vs. 20% for new customers), they buy as much as 31% more on average, and their customer lifetime value (LTV) is estimated to be 10x that of their first purchase.
+However, these numbers are shifting as more brands and marketers recognize how critical customer retention is to revenue growth and long-term business success.
+Existing customers have a 70% likelihood of making a purchase (vs. 20% for new customers), they buy as much as 31% more on average, and their customer lifetime value (CLV) is estimated to be 10x that of their first purchase.
 For online retailers, more than 40% of their revenue is generated by just 8% of their customer base—the customers who are most loyal.

-Added to that, COVID-19 has completely changed shopping patterns and customer decision making.
-Customers who once may have made decisions based on price or quality will now be considering countless factors from personal safety to local regulations.
+Added to that, COVID-19 completely shifted consumer shopping habits.
+Customers who once may have made decisions based solely on price or quality will now be considering online and offline shopping options.
+They’ll consider the brand’s social impact, and they’ll be looking into whether or not the brand provides them with an engaging and fun experience.
 This environment makes acquiring new customers even more challenging and retaining existing ones even more critical.

 When developing your customer retention plan, focus on these key areas to keep customers coming back.